uic-evl/ApneaSarcopeniaHNC/README.md

 After making any changes to the code on that server, run the following command:
 "sudo systemctl restart gunicorn"

+If you get gunicorn not found error, install gunicorn "sudo apt install gunicorn"

 Here is the link to the Django admin panel for managing users of the web application and their privileges:
 https://hnc.evl.uic.edu/admin/